workflowhub-eu/about/index.md

 sidebar: true
 ---

 [WorkflowHub](https://workflowhub.eu/) is a FAIR registry for describing, sharing and publishing scientific computational workflows.
 The registry is sponsored by the European RI Cluster EOSC-Life, the European Research Infrastructure ELIXIR, and [multiple EU-wide projects](/project/acknowledgements/#funding).

-It is workflow management system agnostic: workflows may remain in their native repositories in their native forms.

 This website describes the open source **project** for developing and running [WorkflowHub](https://workflowhub.eu/).

-{% include section-navigation-tiles.html col = "2" custom="news, outreach, docs" sort=false %}

-For more details, see [About WorkflowHub](project), [FAIR Computational Workflows](https://workflows.community/groups/fair/), [Outreach and Publications](project/outreach).

-For any kind of questions or suggestions on using WorkflowHub, feel free to join our [community](/project/community)!

 * [WorkflowHub](https://workflowhub.eu) is a domain-agnostic workflow registry designed around [FAIR principles](https://workflows.community/groups/fair/).
+It is also workflow management system agnostic: workflows may remain in their native repositories in their native forms.
 * WorkflowHub allows workflows to be FAIR, citable, have managed *metadata* profiles, and be openly available for review and analytics.
 * Workflows are packaged, registered, downloaded and exchanged as [workflow-centric Research Objects](/Workflow-RO-Crate/) using the [RO-Crate](https://w3id.org/ro/crate) specification, with test and example data, managed metadata profiles, citations and more.
 * A [schema.org](https://schema.org/) based Bioschemas profile describes the metadata about a workflow and use of the [Common Workflow Language](https://www.commonwl.org/) is encouraged, providing a canonical description of the workflow itself.